adrianromero/hellocommon/README.md

 License
 =======

-Font Icon is licensed under the Apache License, Version 2.0, January 2004.
+HelloCommon is licensed under the Apache License, Version 2.0, January 2004.